darraghdog/rsna/README.md

 **LSTM**
 - Feed in the embeddings in sequence on above key - Patient, Study and Series - also concat on the deltas between current and previous/next embeddings (<current-previous embedding> and <current-next embedding>) to give the model knowledge of changes around the image.
 [Linky](https://github.com/darraghdog/rsna/blob/15ebca153a4f86e8b3e5b760df6ca9e712f05648/scripts/trainlstm.py#L140)
 - LSTM architecture lifted from the winners of first stage toxic competition.
 This is a beast - only improvements came from making the hiddens layers larger.
 Oh, we added on the embeddings to the lstm output and this helped a bit also.
 [Linky](https://github.com/darraghdog/rsna/blob/15ebca153a4f86e8b3e5b760df6ca9e712f05648/scripts/trainlstm.py#L292)
-- For sequences of different length, padded them to same length, made a dummy embedding of zeros, and then through the results of this away before calculating loss and saving the predictions.
+- For sequences of different length, padded them to same length, made a dummy embedding of zeros, and then threw the results of this away before calculating loss and saving the predictions.

 **What did not help...**
 Too long to do justice... mixup on image, mixup on embedding, augmentations on sequences (partial sequences, reversed sequences), 1d convolutions for sequences (although SeuTao got it working)